Transport-model investigation of scaling of the number of constituent quarks and the hadronic-partonic transition in Au + Au collisions: Results and Discussions

 Figure~\ref{Fig4} presents the energy dependence of $p_T$-integrated $v_2$ in 10–40\% central Au+Au collisions at $\sqrt{s_{\text{NN}}} = 3.0$ and 4.5 GeV.
 The data are taken from STAR publications~\cite{STAR:2021yiu, STAR:2025owm}.
 Model results are calculated within the same $p_T$ range with the $p_T$ spectra weighting and a symmetric rapidity window ($-0.5<y<0.5$) for better statistics, exploiting the symmetry of $v_2$ about midrapidity.

 JAM reproduces the 3.0 GeV results reasonably well and captures the general trend of the energy dependence, likely because it accounts for the spectator shadowing effect, which decreases over the passing time of the nuclei.
 However, JAM significantly underestimates $v_2$ at 4.5 GeV.
 Similarly, SMASH and AMPT-HC partially reproduce the negative $v_2$ at 3.0 GeV, but also underestimate the 4.5 GeV results.
-In contrast, the AMPT-SM mode better describes the 4.5 GeV $v_2$, while all integrated $v_2$ values at 3.0 GeV remain positive.
-This discrepancy at lower energy may be due to the omission of the finite thickness of the incoming nuclei in the model, which reduces the spectator shadowing effect\cite{Lin:2025private}.
+The AMPT-SM mode provides a better description of the $v_2$ data at 4.5 GeV, suggesting that partonic interactions are essential for reproducing the observed $v_2$ at this energy.
+All integrated $v_2$ values at 3.0 GeV from AMPT-SM remain positive, likely resulting from the omission of the finite nuclear thickness in the model, which diminishes the spectator shadowing effect~\cite{Lin:2025private}.

-The present study indicates that the violation of NCQ scaling and the negative $v_2$ at $\sqrt{s_{\text{NN}}} = 3.0$ GeV are consistent with hadronic interaction dominance, while the emergence of NCQ scaling near $\sqrt{s_{\text{NN}}} = 4.5$ GeV highlights the role of partonic scatterings and quark coalescence.